ModelOriented/hstats/README.md

 ## Multivariate responses

-{hstats} works also with multivariate output such as probabilistic classification, see examples with
+{hstats} works also with multivariate output, see examples with

 - ranger,
 - LightGBM, and